damianhakert/damianhakert.github.io/source/handbook/support/advanced-topics/LDAP/index.html.md

 - [ ] **Done with Stage 3**

+1. [ ] Go through a few solved LDAP tickets to check the responses and get a sense of the types of frequently asked questions that come up.
 1. [ ] Answer 20 LDAP tickets and paste the links here.
 Even if a ticket seems too advanced for you to answer.
 Find the answers from an expert and relay it to the customer.
   1. [ ] __
   1. [ ] __
   1. [ ] __